 Keith Kollmeyer has a broad range of experience advising financial institutions in complex litigation and regulatory matters concerning structured financial products and consumer financial products.
-He routinely advises indenture trustees, securities administrators, paying agents, and servicers in connection with asset-backed securities (ABS), including securities backed by residential mortgage loans, private student loans, and other asset classes.
+He routinely advises indenture trustees, securities administrators, paying agents, and servicers in connection with asset-backed securities (ABS), including securities backed by residential mortgage loans, whole business assets, private student loans, and other asset classes.

-His experience includes high-stakes cases in state and federal courts in New York and Delaware involving ABS investors, ABS deal parties, and financial regulators such as the Consumer Financial Protection Bureau (CFPB).
-Keith has significant trial experience that includes drafting dispositive motions, pretrial briefs, post-verdict motions, and appellate briefs and taking witness testimony.
+Keith has worked on numerous first-of-their-kind matters involving novel and unique issues impacting the securitization industry.
+His experience includes high-stakes cases in state and federal courts in New York and Delaware involving ABS investors, ABS deal parties, and financial regulators, as well as complex cross-border matters concerning ABS deals.
+He has significant trial experience that includes drafting dispositive motions, pretrial briefs, post-verdict motions, and appellate briefs and taking witness testimony.
 He also has provided substantial pre-dispute advice to clients concerning documentation issues and risk assessment related to structured financial products.

 In addition to his financial products practice, Keith maintains a pro bono practice.
 Currently, he is working on immigration removal matters involving unaccompanied minors.